langer-jaros/learning/shell/shell.md

 # Copy all from dir1 to dir2
 cp -r dir1 dir2

-# File to new place
+# Move file to another place
 mv /old/path/to/file1 /new/path/to/file1
 # Rename file1 as file2 and check if not overwriting
 mv -i file1 file2